HarshaVippala/ResumeForge/README.md

 # Resume Builder v2

-A personal AI-powered resume builder that creates tailored resumes for specific job applications using OpenAI and modern web technologies.
+A personal AI-powered resume builder that creates tailored resumes for specific job applications using Google Gemini AI and modern web technologies.

 ## 🚀 What it does